kristoff-it/zig-okredis/README.md

 ```

 ### Redis OK replies
 `OrErr(void)` is a good way of decoding `OK` replies from Redis in case you want to inspect error codes.
-If you don't care about error codes, a simple `void` will do, but in that case you will have to handle `error.GotErrorReply`.
+If you don't care about error codes, a simple `void` will do, but in that case an error reply will produce `error.GotErrorReply`, which, if not explicitly checked, will cause the calling function to return with an error.

 ### Structs